Juantonios1/HR-Analytics-Job-Change-of-Data-Scientists-Analysis-with-Machine-Learning/README.md

 # HR Analytics: Job Change of Data Scientists
 This project is a requirement of graduation from PandasGroup_JC_DS_BSD_JKT_13_Final Project

+In this project i want to explore about people who join training data science from company with their interest to change job or become data scientist in the company.
+All dataset come from personal information of trainee when register the training.
+This project include Data Analysis, Modeling Machine Learning, Visualization using SHAP using 13 features and 19158 data.

 ![HR_analytics](Image/HR.jpg)
 <!-- TABLE OF CONTENTS -->
 <details open="open">